prometheusresearch/baseline-codebase/src/rex.forms/README.rst

     This setting allows the following keys:

-    * channel
     * form
-    * task
-    * entry
     * draftform

     When a key is not specified, ``rex.forms`` will use the ``top()``-most implementation that exists in the application instance.

-``forms_default_required_entries``
-    This setting controls internal workflow logic which requires that Tasks have at least some minimal number of Preliminary Entries completed before they can be reconciled/completed.
-This setting defaults to ``1`` and is only referenced if the Task implementation does not specify a value for its ``num_required_entries`` property.

 ``forms_validate_on_startup``
     This setting governs whether or not the system will automatically validate